Why Do Christians Suffer?

 Much Afraid

-Hannah Hurnard (1905–1990) was an independent missionary to Israel and a Christian author.
-She is best known for her allegorical novel, Hinds’ Feet on High Places.1 The book contains some theological errors, so I can’t endorse it.2 But I do want to borrow an illustration from Hurnard’s book.
-Whereas Pilgrim’s Progress is an allegory that deals with the overall Christian journey, Hinds’ Feet focuses on overcoming a life of fear, anxiety, and worry.
+Hannah Hurnard (1905–1990) was an missionary to Israel and Christian author.
+She is best known for her allegorical novel, Hinds’ Feet on High Places.1 The book contains some theological errors, so I can’t endorse it.2 But I borrow an illustration from Hurnard.
+Whereas John Bunyan’s Pilgrim’s Progress is an allegory that deals with the overall Christian journey, Hinds’ Feet focuses on overcoming a life of fear, anxiety, and worry.

-The main character in the book is named Much-Afraid.
-She is constantly criticized and harassed by her family, the Fearings.
+The main character in Hinds’ Feet is Much-Afraid.
+She is constantly criticized by her family, the Fearings.
 But Much-Afraid loves the Shepherd (representing Jesus Christ), who takes her to a pleasant land in the far mountains.
 For her journey, the Shepherd gives her two companions, sisters named Sorrow and Suffering.
 The Lord intends these companions to help her, not harm her.
-At one point in the journey, Much-Afraid is tempted to give in to pride and cease following Christ.
+At one point in the journey, Much-Afraid is tempted to cease following Christ.
 She calls upon her Chief Shepherd who rescues her.
-He gently rebukes her that she should not have let go of the hands of Sorrow and Suffering.
+He gently rebukes her not to let go of the hands of Sorrow and Suffering.
 This echoes many Scriptures which teach that God uses pain and problems to strengthen our faith in Him and our grip on Him.
-Unfortunately, we often don’t want to go through hard things to be blessed by God.
+Unfortunately, we often don’t want to experience hard things to be blessed by God.

 The Lord’s Bigger Purposes